chryswoods/siremol.org/chryswoods.com/beginning_python/splitting.md

         total_nwords += nwords

-print("The total number of words in the file %s equals %d" %  \
+print("The total number of words in the file %s equals %s" %  \
                (sys.argv[1], total_nwords))
 ```